 The thing I love about these organization concepts is that they are free to implement into your kitchen TODAY.
 It took us a few hours to go through everything last Saturday, using the opportunity to clean our cabinets in the process.
-Ultimately you can use whatever kitchen organization swag you want to make your organization systems prettier.
-These concepts work either way!
+They were totally gross.

 That way, you’re more likely to stick to the system.
-Anthony and I did this process together so that both of us would be on board.
+A and I did this process together so that both of us would be on board.
 While I took the lead on a lot of things (having experience working in and organizing a kitchen), his input was valuable.

 Join Our Weekly Newsletter!